enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 >❗ Obviously, this is only a learning exercise with no scientific ambition.
 In order for the result to be more realistic, much more information would be needed: the full fine-grained raod network (footpaths are missing, the network storps at the map limits, ...), the DEM to determine the elevation of each road, and so on.

-Let's proceed in several steps that build on eachother.
+Let's proceed in several steps that build on each other.

 ## a.
 Step #1:  Computing the network accessibility from a given point